jackaltx/solti/README.md

 ## Project Structure

 There is no one way to look at this project structure.
 At the heart is about building a flexible and testable cluster out of services writen by other people.
-To accomplis that I am using the Ansible inventory to define the cluster interactions.
+To accomplish this I am using the Ansible inventory to define the cluster interactions.
 Ansible roles are idempotent scripts that install, configure, test the clusters intended functionality.
 This is our starting. ansible galaxy collection structure concept.